 If you’re more comfortable with financial goals, think about the ones that are most important to you.
 Maybe you need a new stove, or maybe you want to make sure you have enough money for your retirement.

 No matter which goal you pick first, make sure you have a plan in place to achieve it.
 You should already have an idea of how you’ll achieve your goal, thanks to the work you did in the “attainable” phase of the S.M.A.R.T. goal planning, so now is the time to flesh it out.
 Figure out how much money you can set aside each month to put toward your goal, then set your plan in motion and stick with it.

 Achieve Your Financial Goals With First Alliance Credit Union

 Once you’ve created a budget and built up your savings, you can take the next step toward financial success by setting some financial goals.
 Take some time to figure out what your financial goals are, then make those goals S.M.A.R.T.—specific, measurable, attainable, realistic and time-bound.

 You can also make achieving your financial goals easier when you become a member of First Alliance Credit Union today.
-You can take advantage of the free downloadable S.M.A.R.T. goals worksheet in our resource center, open up a savings account to save for a financial goal, and even open up a money market account that will give you a higher interest rate in return for depositing a larger sum of money.
+You can take advantage of the free downloadable S.M.A.R.T. goals guide (back at the top of the page), and you can open up a savings account or money market account to save for a financial goal.